 Ford Sayre BKL Introductory Guide to Nordic Ski Equipment

-Please keep in mind that Ford Sayre welcomes a range of members from novice and recreational skiers to more advanced recreational skiers as well as those who enjoy competition and racing.
+Keep in mind that Ford Sayre welcomes a range of members from novice and recreational skiers to those who enjoy competition and racing.
 We are providing information on a significant range of options.

 Lease: Omer & Bob’s will lease a limited number of waxless ski packages (pick-up and drop-off at Omer & Bob’s in Lebanon, NH).